AntTargett/PythonRedditBot/README.md

 First attempt at a reddit bot

 To run this program:

 pip install praw

-Copy the contents of the praw.ini.template into a praw.ini file and add the client secret, client id, username and password of your Reddit app
+Copy the contents of the praw.ini.template into a praw.ini file

+Add the client secret, client id, username and password of your Reddit app

+Useful Resources:

-To create a Reddit app, access this link https://www.reddit.com/prefs/apps/
+To create a Reddit app or get your app details,use this link https://www.reddit.com/prefs/apps/

+Link to Reddit Api docs, https://www.reddit.com/dev/api/

-Properites of a submission
+Properites of a submission on Reddit dir(submission)
-dir(submission)

 ['approve',